ClearDebt Ltd Logo

 DMP and Creditors

 Are all creditors included in a DMP?
 Will credit still be charged by creditors one a debt management plan has been set up?
-We have the answers to all these questions here, and if you have your own question, you can ask the ClearDebt Community at the bottom of this page.
+We have the answers to all these questions here in our creditors and debt management plans frequently asked questions.

 Creditors and lenders do not have to accept any Debt Management proposal put to them, but most are willing to if we show it is beneficial to both parties.
 There is no guarantee existing or threatened proceedings against you will be suspended or withdrawn.
 Creditors may also continue to issue default notices and add additional costs to your debt.
 Please be assured that we will try our best to discuss your situation with your creditors and encourage them to freeze interest and charges on your debt.